-3. The third sort of directions are for the ordering of evil thoughts, when they do intrude; and,
+3. The third sort of directions are for the ordering of evil thoughts, when they do intrude.
+And,

 (1.)
-Examine them.
-Look often into your heart to see what it is doing; and what thoughts you find dabbling in it call to an account; inquire what business they have, what their errand and design is, whence they come, and whither they tend.
-David asked his soul the reason of his troubled thoughts : Ps. xlii.
-11, 'Why art thou disquieted, O my soul ?'
-So ask thy heart the reason why it entertains such ill company, and by what authority they come there, and leave not chiding, till thou hast put it to the blush.
+Examine them.-Look often into your heart to see what it is doing; and what thoughts you find dabbling in it, call to an account: inquire what business they have, what their errand and design is, whence they come, and whither they tend.
+David asked his soul the reason of its troubled thoughts: "Why art thou disquieted, O my soul?"
+(Psalm xlii.
+11:) so ask thy heart the reason why it entertains such ill company, and by what authority they come there; and leave not chiding, till thou hast put it to the blush.
 Bring every thought to the test of the word.
-Asaph had envious thoughts at the prosperity of the wicked, Ps. lxxiii.
-2, 3, which had almost tripped him up, and laid him on his back.
-And these had blown up atheistical thoughts, that God did not much regard whether his commands were kept or no; as though God had untied the link between duty and reward, and the breach of his laws were the readiest means to a favourable recompence : ver.
-13, 'I have cleansed my hands in vain.'
-But when he weighed things in the balance of the sanctuary, by the holy rules of God's patience and justice, ver.
-17, he sees the brutishness of his former conceits: ver.
-22, 'So foolish was I and ignorant, I was as a beast before thee ;' and, ver.
-25, he makes an improvement of them to excite his desire for God, and delight in him.
-Let us compare our thoughts with Scripture rules.
-Comparing spiritual things with spiritual, is the way to understand them; comparing spiritual sins with spiritual commands, is the way to know them; and comparing spiritual vices with spiritual graces, is the way to loathe them.
-Take not, then, anything upon trust from a crazy fancy; nor, without a scrutiny, believe that faculty whereby dogs dream, and animals perform their natural exploits.
+Asaph had envious thoughts at "the prosperity of the wicked," (Psalm lxxiii.
+2, 3,) which had almost tripped him up, and laid him on And these had blown-up atheistical thoughts, that God did not much regard whether his commands were kept or no; as though God had untied the link between duty and reward, and the breach of his laws were the readiest means to a favourable recompence.
+Verse 13: "I have cleansed my heart in vain."
+But when he weighed things in the balance of the sanctuary, by the holy rules of God's patience and justice, (verse 17,) he sees the brutishness of his former conceits.
+Verse 22: "So foolish was I, and ignorant: I was as a beast before thee;" and, verse 25, he makes an improvement of them, to excite his desire for God, and delight in him.
+Let us compare our thoughts with scripturerules.
+"Comparing spiritual things with spiritual," is the way to understand them; comparing spiritual sins with spiritual commands, is the way to know them; and comparing spiritual vices with spiritual graces, is the way to loathe them.
+Take not, then, any thing upon trust from a crazy fancy; nor, without a scrutiny, believe that faculty whereby dogs dream, and animals perform their natural exploits.